 Liquidity risk - when there is little or no active trading market for specific types of securities or instruments, it can become more difficult to sell the securities or instruments at or near their perceived value.
 An inability to sell a portfolio position can adversely affect the Fund's or Underlying Fund's value or prevent an Underlying Fund from being able to take advantage of other investment opportunities.
 Liquidity risk also includes the risk that an Underlying Fund will experience significant net redemptions of its shares at a time when it cannot find willing buyers for its portfolio securities or instruments or can sell its portfolio securities or instruments only at a material loss.
 To meet redemption requests, an Underlying Fund may be forced to sell other securities or instruments that are more liquid, but at unfavorable times and conditions.
-Investments in foreign securities and high-yield bonds tend to have more exposure to liquidity risk than domestic securities and higher-rated bonds.
+Investments in foreign securities tend to have more exposure to liquidity risk than domestic securities.

-Mortgage-backed and asset-backed securities risks - these securities generally are subject to the same types of risk that apply to other fixed-income securities, such as interest rate risk, credit risk, and prepayment and call risk.
+Mortgage-backed securities risk- mortgage-backed securities generally are subject to the same types of risk that apply to other fixed-income securities, such as interest rate risk, credit risk, and prepayment and call risk.
 Mortgage-backed securities also are subject to extension risk, which is the risk that when interest rates rise, certain mortgage-backed securities will be paid in full by the issuer more slowly than anticipated.
 This can cause the market value of the security to fall because the market may view its interest rate as low for a longer-term investment.
-Through its investments in mortgagebacked securities, the Fund or an Underlying Fund may have some exposure to subprime loans, as well as to the mortgage and credit markets generally.
+Through its investments in mortgage-backed securities, the Fund or an Underlying Fund may have some exposure to subprime loans, as well as to the mortgage and credit markets generally.
 Subprime loans, which are loans made to borrowers with weakened credit histories, generally have higher default rates than loans that meet government underwriting requirements.
-The credit quality of most assetbacked securities depends primarily on the credit quality of the assets underlying such securities, how well the entity issuing the security is insulated from the credit risk of the originator or any other affiliated entities, and the amount and quality of any credit enhancement of the securities.